mattlubbers/Udacity-RoboND-Pick_Place_Robot/README.md

 		return TF
  ```
  **Call TF_Matrix function to calculate link Transforms:**
+ We now call the defined function to create the link-link transforms for each adjacent link ranging from the base (T0_1) to the End Effector (T6_EE):
  ```
         T0_1 = TF_Matrix(alpha0, a0, d1, q1).subs(DH)
         T1_2 = TF_Matrix(alpha1, a1, d2, q2).subs(DH)